 Black Forest Games creative director Jean-Marc Haessig (JMH): The Great Giana Sisters IP belonged to Spellbound, the company of the Giana creator Armin Gessert.
 The last title of the franchise released by Spellbound has been Giana Sisters DS in 2009.
 After Spellbound had been forced to close down in early 2012, the management and the team decided to continue as Black Forest Games, and took over all the Spellbound assets, including IPs and the already existing Giana prototype.

-Nintendo allowed a Giana game on the Nintendo DS in 2009, so why a new one?
+A Giana game came out on Nintendo DS in 2009, so why a new one?

 JMH: After we finished the DS version, we have always thought of ways to modernise the Giana Sisters brand.
 In the end, I had the idea to focus on the change from cute to punk girl.
 In the original Giana Sisters game, that morph was only possible by capturing a power-up.
 For the new game, I wanted it to be an integral part of the gameplay and to expand the change to everything, character as well as environment, enemies and audio.
 Once we had the first prototype, we realised how much fun it was and what possibilities would arise from this feature.
 So we went on with it.